-Banana Peach Almond Butter Smoothie – thick and creamy, fruity and nutty, perfectly sweet with no added sugar.
-Just 4 ingredients in this delicious, healthy, dairy free sip.
-Perfect for breakfast or snack.
+Thick and creamy, fruity and nutty, perfectly sweet with no added sugar, this Banana Peach Almond Butter Smoothie is perfect for breakfast or snack!
+Just 4 ingredients and 5 minutes needed for this delicious, healthy, dairy free sip.

 Mornings are busy and smoothies are a lifesaver!
 Throw everything in the blender, purée, and sip away!
 All done in about 5 minutes.